luukvdmeer/msc-thesis/README.md

 All code used in this thesis is bundled in the R package **dockless**, which GitHub repository can be found [here](https://github.com/luukvdmeer/dockless).

-The presentation for the thesis defence can be found in the [defence folder](defence).
+The presentation slides for the thesis defence can be found [here](https://luukvdmeer.github.io/msc-thesis/defence/defence.html).
+These slides are created using RMarkdown and the [xaringan](https://github.com/yihui/xaringan) package.
+All related files are in the [defence folder](docs/defence).

 ## Abstract